Facts Matter.

 Number of Active STR Listings

 AirDNA tracks the monthly number of active short-term rental listings in Gloucester, MA.
-The data below represents the highest number of active listings recorded for each calendar year.
-(See footnote 1)
+The data shows that the number of active STRs has remained relatively flat over the past five+ years.

 Housing Unit Composition